LinbuduLab/esbuild-plugins/docs/nx/vite.md

 ## Executors

 **NOTE: In Nx-Vite project, it's recommended to configurate your vite project by `PROJECT/vite.config.ts`(which also has a higher priority) instead of schema options.**

+**NOTE: In some situations, ternimal output may display abnormally, for example, the vite serve output may disappeared and left only `Nx-Vite [Start] Starting` text.
+This is indeed a bug and I'm still trying to fix it, but the server has been started correctly at the specified port(`3000` by default, you can also use `--port [port]` to specify as you like.)**

 ### serve